Azores travel advice

 Transfer to a Canadian prison

 Canada and Portugal are signatories to the Convention on the Transfer of Sentenced Persons.
-This enables a Canadian imprisoned in Portugal to request a transfer to a Canadian prison to complete a sentence.
-The transfer requires the agreement of both Canadian and Portugal authorities.
+This enables a Canadian imprisoned in the Azores to request a transfer to a Canadian prison to complete a sentence.
+The transfer requires the agreement of both Canadian and Azorean authorities.

 This process can take a long time, and there is no guarantee that the transfer will be approved by either or both sides.